 The Gables at Stirling Guest Hotel is a grand Historic Hotel that serves as an Event Space, a Restaurant, and a Bed and Breakfast.
 The Event Space is great for Weddings, Corporate Events, Meetings, Showers, Luncheons, Dinners, Retreats, Community Gatherings, Performances, and all other functions you can think of that suits the wonderful Stirling Mansion, Carriage House, and vast 5-acre landscape.

 The Stirling Guest Hotel is under new management by the Owners of the award winning The Gables Bed and Breakfast Philadelphia.
 Please check out our website as well as our reviews on TripAdvisor, Yelp, Google Business and all other travel booking sites.
 We plan to make this transition as seamless as possible!
 We hope to gain your trust as we deliver the same high quality service you have come to expect from the Stirling Guest Hotel.
-[June 2019]
+[June 2019] We are also an LGBTQ owned and run establishment.

 The Gables at Stirling Guest Hotel is wholly owned and operated as part of the Barang-Gay Group of Companies, LLC and is one of many in its portfolio of businesses in the hospitality and service industry.